Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 > TI3->SA: No limits on the number of Facility cards available (instead of 8 of each type)
 > TI3->SA: Important changes in the way Facilities are built.

-Facilities are [Installations](#user-content-Installation) that can be built on planets to increase their resource or influence value.
+Facilities can be built on planets to increase their resource or influence value.
 There are two types of Facilities: Refineries and Colonies.
-Refineries increase the resource value of the planets they are on by 1, while Colonies do the same for the influence value.
+A Refinery increases the resource value of the planet it is on by 1, while a Colony does the same for the influence value.
 Facilities are not built for resources.
 Instead, a Facility may be placed on a planet *instead* of normally refreshing it during the [Refresh Planets step of the Status Phase](#user-content-RefreshPlanets_StatusPhaseStep), *if the planet did not previously contain one*.
 Once built, place the Facility card under the planet card, with the bottom edge sticking out to display the +1 in either resource or influence.

+*Note:* Facilities are NOT [units](#user-content-Units).

 ### "Turning Neutral" <a name="PlanetTurnsNeutral"></a>
 When a planet **"turns neutral"** (because of a game effect), all units and Facilities on it are destroyed, and each Leader on it must make a [Fate Roll](#user-content-FateRoll).
 The current controller of the planet also loses control of it.